newatoms/beta/_private/pitches/stby.md

 ### Method

-We show show changes in projects that can be implemented in every day objects
+We show changes in projects that can be implemented in every day objects.

 ### Outcome
 * Create new audience